Xiaoqi-Zhao-DLUT/X-ray-PBD/README.md

    ```

 3. **Install the `csrc` module**
-   Download the `csrc` folder and place it in the project directory so that the structure looks like this:
+   Download the `csrc` [GitHub Release](https://github.com/Xiaoqi-Zhao-DLUT/X-ray-PBD/releases/tag/csrc)  and place it in the project directory so that the structure looks like this:

    ```
    ├── model/